rleslie1015/Redux-Friends/README.md

 ## Build the App!
 * Add a route for a login page and build out a simple login form with username and password inputs and a submit button (design this however you would like).
 CHECK
 * The login action creator should dispatch a "logging in" action, return the promise created by `axios.post`, then save the returned token to localStorage.
 You can connect your Login component, and show a spinner on your form or in your button while the login request is happening.
+CHECK
 * When the request returns, use the history object in your Login component to navigate your user to your FriendsList route
 * Create a `<PrivateRoute />` component to protect your other routes.
 It should check localStorage for a token, and redirect the user to your login route if there is not a token.
 * Create a protected route for your friends list.
 Remember, if the user isn't logged in, navigating to this protected route will redirect them to the login page.